nsitu/2D-mirror/README.md

 This sketch tracks the user's face via webcam.
 Head movements are used as a kind of UI / control.
 A BlazeFace model estimates facial landmarks in webcam video.
 This sketch uses tensorflow's "wasm" (web assembly) backend (WebGL and CPU are also possible).
 Facial orientation / proximity is calculated from eye and nose locations.
 Layered images react dynamically to users' head movements.

 # Themes
-Images in this demo are selected for their connection to personal data (E.g. weather radar, fitness tracking, locations visited).
-Inspiration is via [Accurat's work with Data Portraits](https://www.accurat.it/work/ted)
+Images in this iteration are based on a taxonomy by Giorgia Lupi.
+See also: [Accurat's work with Data Portraits](https://www.accurat.it/work/ted)

 # Resources
 [Tensorflow BlazeFace - Landmarks Demo](https://storage.googleapis.com/tfjs-models/demos/blazeface/index.html)